apache/fluo-recipes/CONTRIBUTING.md

 ## Pull Request

 Before making a pull request please attempt to run `mvn verify`.
-If it fails and you are not sure why, it's OK to go ahead make the pull request.
+If it fails and you are not sure why, it's OK to go ahead and make the pull request.

 ## See Also